codeadamca/laravel-blade-cms/README.md

 # php-cms-laravel

-This repository is copy of the simple [PHP CMS](https://github.com/codeadamca/php-cms) except the CMS has been converted to Laravel.
+This repository is copy of the simple [PHP/Laravel CMS](https://github.com/codeadamca/php-cms-laravel) except the CMS views have been converted from vanilla PHP to Blade.

 A few notes regarding the CMS: